Pre-Charge And Police Station Advice And Representation

 What is a police interview under caution?

-An interview under caution is a police interview undertaken as part of a criminal investigation.
-Before beginning the interview, you will be cautioned that you are not obliged to answer the interviewer’s questions, and you have the right to remain silent; however, it may harm your defence if you fail to mention something in the interview that you later seek to rely upon in court.
+An interview under caution is a formal police interview conducted as part of a criminal investigation.
+Prior to the commencement of the interview, you will be formally cautioned, informing you that you are not legally obliged to answer the interviewer’s questions and that you possess the right to remain silent.
+However, it’s important to understand that failing to mention a crucial detail during this interview that you later intend to use as part of your defense in court could potentially harm your case.

-You should never attend a police interview under caution without getting legal advice.
-It is not a ‘friendly chat’; it is the interviewer’s job to get you to reveal as much as possible.
+It is strongly advised that you never attend a police interview under caution without first obtaining legal counsel.
+This is not an informal conversation; the interviewer’s objective is to elicit as much information from you as possible.

 What is pre-charge bail?

-If the police have arrested you because they suspect you have committed a criminal offence they can only hold you for 24 hours (this can be extended up to 36 or 96 hours for serious offences such as murder), after which they must either charge you or release you.
-If police need more time to investigate the incident that led to your arrest and do not have enough evidence to charge you, they may release you on pre-charge bail.
+If the police have arrested you on suspicion of committing a criminal offense, the standard period they can detain you is 24 hours.
+For more serious offenses, such as murder, this detention period can be extended to 36 or even 96 hours.
+Following this period, the police are legally obliged to either formally charge you with a crime or release you from custody.
+If the police require more time to investigate the circumstances surrounding your arrest and do not yet possess sufficient evidence to bring charges, they may release you on pre-charge bail.

-I will challenge the police as to whether imposing pre-charge bail is necessary and proportionate.
-Also, I will ensure the police conduct their investigations as quickly as possible and immediately challenge any procedural breaches.
+As your legal representative, I will rigorously challenge the police’s decision to impose pre-charge bail, scrutinising whether it is genuinely necessary and proportionate to the situation.
+Furthermore, I will proactively ensure that the police conduct their investigation as swiftly as possible and will immediately challenge any instances of procedural errors or breaches of your rights throughout the process.

 See notable cases